eleda77/eleda77.github.io/docs/vocab_list.md

 **viands** - an item of food(s)

+**vielle** - a European bowed stringed instrument used in the medieval period

 **villein** - in medieval England) a feudal tenant entirely subject to a lord or manor to whom he paid dues and services in return for land

 **vim** - energy; enthusiasm (generally with vigor; "vim and vigor")